nhs-england-tools/versioning-reference-template/README.md

 - Use `${{ github.token }}` instead of the legacy `${{ secrets.GITHUB_TOKEN }}`, the former is guaranteed to exist in all workflow contexts and is the modern standard
 - In _repository → Settings → Actions → General_, ensure the following are configured:
   - _Read repository contents and packages permissions_ under _Workflow permissions_
-  - _Allow GitHub Actions to create and approve pull requests_ is optional

 This _"flat registry with tagged components"_ model scales cleanly across repositories while remaining compliant with GitHub's authentication and namespace rules.
 It also provides a consistent, human-readable way to publish and manage multiple container images under one project.